Shih tzu Dog Breed - BLEP World

 Shih Tzus are low-to-moderate activity dogs, so weight management is a big issue with them.
 They can get overweight easily, which may aggravate their usual problems: breathing may become harder, they may develop diabetes leading to a decline in eye health, their heart may get affected, etc. Therefore, a balanced, nutritious diet is very important for Shih Tzus:

 Protein: Shih Tzus need lean, high-quality protein that is highly digestible.
 Their tummy can be quite sensitive, so quality becomes of utmost importance.
 About 20-30% of their diet should come from protein, and most of it from animal sources.
+A protein-first fresh dog food like BLEP gives Shih Tzus enough bioavailable and easy-to-digest to ensure that there are no deficiencies.

 Fats: The long, luxurious coats of Shih Tzus need a lot of care, both externally and internally.
 They need a proportionate amount of healthy fats rich in omega-3 and omega-6 in their diet, from good sources like fish oil, flaxseed, chicken, etc. This kind of diet also helps with general skin health and dryness.
 About 8-16% of their food should be omega-rich fats.
+BLEP fresh dog food contains human-grade oils, such as cold-pressed fish oil and sunflower oil in the right proportions so that Shih Tzus’ skin and coat can reap the maximum benefits.

 Carbohydrates: Excess carbohydrates are bad for dogs, because they cannot digest all of them.
 Considering Shih Tzus already have sensitive guts, easily-digestible carbs like sweet potatoes, quinoa, pumpkin, etc. should be given to them.
 Too much starchy food may cause weight issues and indigestion.